 Revitalization Area Threshold Requirement (5 Bonus Points): In order to be eligible for Revitalization Area designation and bonus points, a local government must establish a local redevelopment area and plan pursuant to O.C.G.A.
 36-61-1 et seq.
 Note that the RAS boundaries must be within both the local urban redevelopment area established pursuant to O.C.G.A.
 36-61-1 et seq. and one or more Census Block Groups with a poverty rate of 20% or greater.
-Additionally, the local government must describe the activities it will undertake to promote economic empowerment through meaningful job creation for the unemployed and low- and moderate-income residents as well as activities to promote the substantial revitalization of the area.
+Additionally, the local government must describe the activities it will undertake to promote economic empowerment through meaningful job creation for the unemployed and lowand moderate-income residents as well as activities to promote the substantial revitalization of the area.

-Local Redevelopment Tools (maximum of 5 Bonus Points): Points may be earned through the use of such tools as State Enterprise Zones, Opportunity Zones, Tax Allocation Districts, Community or Business Improvement Districts, Land Bank Authority or other targeted investment and/or redevelopment programs targeted for the area.
-Applicants must indicate and document (where applicable) how the tools are being used to benefit the RAS area.
+Local Redevelopment Tools (maximum of 5 Bonus Points): Points may be earned through the use of such tools as State Enterprise Zones, Tax Allocation Districts, Community or Business Improvement Districts, Land Bank Authority or other geographically targeted tax, investment, or other redevelopment programs within the eligible area.
+In order to receive these points, the applicant must provide as proof the resolution or ordinance creating the redevelopment tools for which bonus points are sought.